-Learn how to conduct yourself professionally in the workplace, gain essential health and safety skills, understand the implications of multiculturalism in Aotearoa/New Zealand's exercise industry, relate various models of health and the impact of modern day society on the health and dietary practices in New Zealand, and discover some of the career pathways available to you.
+Learn how to conduct yourself professionally in the workplace, gain essential health and safety skills, understand the implications of multiculturalism in Aotearoa/New Zealand's exercise industry, relate various models of health and the impact of modern-day society on health practices in New Zealand, and discover some of the career pathways available to you.

 Physical Health and Wellness Fundamentals (15 Credits)